defectiveturrent/climbu/README.md

 Climbu has named versions (since v1.3) where the first named version is "I'm a zygote".
 This is just for fun.

 ### You need to read this
 Well, at first, climbu wore the GNU/g++ compiler.
-Now he uses the clang compiler.
+Now it uses the clang compiler.
 Why?
 I think clang is better for this, and I like clang.
 So, for run climbu, you need to install clang in your computer.
 I know that clang is cross-platform, so it's good!
 You can install it in your linux or windows (I don't know about MacOS).
 Anyway, you can find clang here: http://clang.llvm.org .

 ## The license
 This project is lincensed under GPLv3, so you are free to do everything (or almost everything) with my language.